Low-Complexity Planar Beyond-Diagonal RIS Architecture Design Using Graph Theory: Maximal-Planar-Connected RIS

 We have observed that most of the previously proposed BD-RIS architectures are not planar-connected RISs.
 Therefore, in this section, we characterize the most complex planar-connected RIS architectures, i.e., the planar-connected RISs with the largest number of tunable admittance components.

 The following proposition provides a necessary condition for a BD-RIS architecture to be planar-connected. \begin{proposition} A BD-RIS architecture can be planar-connected only if its graph $\mathcal{G}$ has no more than $3N-6$ edges, with $N\geq3$ denoting the number of RIS elements. \end{proposition} \begin{proof} The proposition is proved since the maximum number of edges in a planar graph on $N$ vertices is $3N-6$ \cite[Theorem~1.4]{fel12}. \end{proof} Given Proposition~\ref{pro:3N-6}, we are interested in planar-connected RISs whose interconnection graph has exactly $3N-6$ edges, i.e., known as \textit{maximal planar} graphs in graph theory \cite{fel12}.
 We denote this family of BD-RIS architectures as maximal-planar-connected RISs, as formalized in the following definition. \begin{definition} (Maximal-planar-connected RIS) A BD-RIS architecture with associated graph $\mathcal{G}$ is denoted as maximal-planar-connected when $\mathcal{G}$ is maximal planar for any number of RIS elements $N$. \end{definition} Maximal-planar-connected RISs are therefore the planar-connected RISs with the highest circuit complexity, given by the number of tunable admittance components.
 They include $3N-6$ admittance components interconnecting the RIS elements to each other, and $N$ additional admittance components connecting each RIS element to ground, yielding a total of $4N-6$ admittance components.
 Since there are numerous maximal-planar-connected RISs available, we provide three concrete examples.
+While these architectures all have the same number of tunable components, their practical implementation may differ in difficulty depending on their specific topology.